rolling-scopes-school/tasks/tasks/piskel-clone.md

 - Frames
     - Ability to add/delete a frame
     - Ability to reorder a frame via Drag and Drop
-    - Ability to dublicate a frame
+    - Ability to duplicate a frame
 - Layers
     - Ability to add/delete a layer
     - Ability to move up/down a layer
-    - Ability to dublicate a frame
+    - Ability to duplicate a frame
 - Export the final result as a GIF image

 ## Technical requirements: